Blog

 READ ALSO: 3 reasons for going back to homeschooling

-Is Homeschooling Legal in Ghana?
+Homeschooling is not Legal in Ghana?
 Legal Requirements for Homeschooling in Ghana

 Follow the National Curriculum Framework